Updated 14 January 2018.

 Consider these facts:

-- The State Department Advisory in its entirety presents a very different and more positive perspective than the clips of information presented in the press reports.
-As of August 22, 2017, there are specific warnings for some parts of the State of Sonora, specifically the eastern and western borders of the state, far from the Rio Sonora.
+- The State Department Advisory in its entirety presents a very different and more less troubling than the clips of information presented in the press reports.
+As of January 11, 2018, there are specific warnings for some parts of the State of Sonora, specifically the eastern and western borders of the state, far from the Rio Sonora.
 There are no advisories for the roads to Banamichi, the Rio Sonora area, Banamichi proper or the towns along the Sonora River at this writing.

 - The number of foreign tourists in Mexico that die due to any cause in Mexico is minuscule and the numbers are comparable to tourist deaths in the US and Europe.

 - The homicide rate in New Orleans, St. Louis, Detroit and Washington D.C. is higher than any city in Mexico including Ciudad Juarez.

 - More than a million Americans live in Mexico.
 There are lots of Canadians and others residing in Mexico too.

 - 21 million foreign tourists visit Mexico every year.
 More than 99.9995% come home safe.
 Foreign tourism is up year over year and 80 to 85% of tourists to Mexico come from the USA.

 - Lynn has been making the drive to and from the US about once every five to six weeks, most often alone, without incident since 2007.